NatWest: History

+Early history (1658–1970s)

 The bank's origins date back to 1658 with the foundation of Smith's Bank of Nottingham.
 Its oldest direct corporate ancestor, National Provincial Bank, was formed in 1833 as the National Provincial Bank of England.
 It merged with Union of London and Smith's Bank in 1918 to become National Provincial and Union Bank, shortening its name in 1924.
 District Bank (formed in 1829 as the Manchester and Liverpool District Banking Company) was acquired by National Provincial in 1962 and allowed to operate under its own name.
 Westminster Bank was formed in 1834 as London and Westminster Bank.
 It merged with London and County Bank in 1909 to become London County and Westminster Bank and with Parr's Bank in 1918 to become London County Westminster and Parrs Bank, shortening its name in 1923.

 The creation of the modern bank was announced in 1968 and commenced trading on 1 January 1970 after the statutory process of integration had been completed in 1969.
 The three arrowheads device was adopted as the new bank's logo; it is said to symbolise either the circulation of money in the financial system or the bank's three constituents.
 The District, National Provincial and Westminster banks were fully integrated in the new firm's structure, but private bankers Coutts & Co (a 1920 National Provincial acquisition, established 1692), Ulster Bank in Northern Ireland (a 1917 Westminster acquisition, established 1836) and the Isle of Man Bank (a 1961 National Provincial acquisition, established 1865) continued as separate operations.
 Westminster Foreign Bank (established 1913) was restyled International Westminster Bank in 1973.
-Duncan Stirling, outgoing chairman of Westminster Bank, became first chairman of the fifth largest bank in the world.
+Duncan Stirling, outgoing chairman of Westminster Bank, became first chairman of the fifth-largest bank in the world.
 In 1969 David Robarts, former chairman of National Provincial, assumed Stirling's position.
 In 1975 it was one of the first London banks to open a representative office in Scotland.
 It was a founder member of the Joint Credit Card Company (with Lloyds Bank, Midland Bank and Williams & Glyn's Bank) which launched the Access credit card (now part of Mastercard) in 1972 and in 1976 it introduced the Servicetill cash machine.
 The same banks, excluding Lloyds, were later responsible for the introduction of the Switch debit card (later branded Maestro) in 1988.